-To create a geodatabase and use the ST_Geometry type and domain index in the Oracle DBMS, the geodatabase administrator user (sde) must be granted the proper system privileges to instantiate types, operators, and stored procedures.
+To create a geodatabase and use the ST_Geometry type and domain index in the Oracle database management system, the geodatabase administrator user (sde) must be granted the proper system privileges to instantiate types, operators, and stored procedures.
 See Privileges for geodatabases in Oracle for information on permissions needed.
 To install the ST_Geometry type in an Oracle database, there must also be an sde user present, and it must be granted specific privileges to instantiate types, operators, and stored procedures.
 See Add the ST_Geometry type to an Oracle database for more information.

 Using the Esri ST_Geometry spatial type in a geodatabase in Oracle or an Oracle database, you can access your spatial data through SQL functions that implement the ISO SQL/MM Spatial Standard and to the Simple Feature Specification of the OGC.
 You can use SQL commands to store, retrieve, and manipulate spatial features as you would any other type of data.
 You can use a long list of standards-based functions with SQL commands and stored procedures to retrieve and analyze spatial data.
 Having SQL access to the data makes it possible for you to use other applications to access data that was created in Oracle.